Specialist London SEO’ers.

-Cost of PPC ads is likely to increase from 5%-12%, because of greater competition.
+The cost of PPC ads is likely to increase from 5%-12%, because of greater competition.

 SEO is another way you can increase traffic to your website and thus your conversion rate.

-We have discussed the importance of link building from the perspective of building a brand, but how important is it to the overall SEO of your website?
+We have discussed the importance of link building from the perspective of building a brand.
+But how important is it to the overall SEO of your website?

-In a word ‘very’, in fact link building is perhaps one of the most important aspects of your website’s overall SEO strategy and here’s why:
+In a word: ‘very’.
+In fact, link building is perhaps one of the most important aspects of your website’s overall SEO strategy and here’s why:

-The primary objective behind this type of outreach is to gain a link, but in doing so you stand to gain much more in the long term.
+The primary objective behind this type of outreach is to gain a link.
+But in doing so, you stand to gain much more in the long term.

 A good link from a highly trusted site can also lead to a considerable increase in the traffic to your website.